cyverse/ds-playbooks/testing/README.md

 RabbitMQ broker that in turn hosts the `irods` exchange, where the Data Store publishes messages to.
 The `dbms_configured` container hosts the PostgreSQL server that in turn hosts the ICAT DB.
 The `proxy` container hosts the HAProxy for the IES.
-The `ies_configured` container hosts a configured IES running.
+The `ies_configured` container hosts a configured IES.
 The `ies_unconfigured` container hosts an unconfigured IES.
-The `rs_centos6` container hosts the resource server running on CentOS 6.
-Finally, the `rs_centos7` container hosts the resource server running on CentOS 7.
+The `rs_configured` container hosts a configured resource server.
+Finally, the `rs_unconfigured` container hosts the resource server.

 ## Building the Harness